deltacors/api-template-automator/README.md

 ~/AnypointStudio/repository
 ```
 ### Execution
-One you have set up your alias, the directory to store you Mulesoft projects and a fresh template in your workspace:
+Once you have set up your alias, the directory to store you Mulesoft projects and a fresh template in your workspace:
 ```
 api EXAMPLE_S-API
 ```

+### Process under the hood
+- Replace all the "API-LED-TEMPLATE" string placeholder
+- Rename default API-LED-TEMPLATE property files
+- Prepare pom.xml version for deployment
+- Initialize .gitignore to exclude /target/ files and folder

 ### Naming convention
 I use both naming and structure conventions such as: